A History of ACMHE (& its origins with CMind)

 ACMHE was founded on May 1, 2008.

-The story behind the formation of ACMHE began in 1996 when CMind was looking for opportunities to explore the central question: could contemplative practices change the way we think and act so that we move toward a more just, compassionate, and reflective society?
-We knew that the academy was the place where the fundamentals of this inquiry could be explored; could contemplative ways of knowing be a complement to the rational, scientific ways on which the academy is based, and help us address the urgent issues of our time?
+The story behind this formation began in 1996, when CMind was looking for opportunities to explore a central question: Could contemplative practices change the way we think and act so that we move toward a more just, compassionate, and reflective society?
+CMind's original collaborators knew that the academy was the place where the fundamentals of this inquiry could be explored; could contemplative ways of knowing be a complement to the rational, scientific ways on which the academy is based, and help us address the urgent issues of our time?
 Would students be more engaged with their subject matter?
 Would their increased attention mean deeper learning?
 Would their decreased stress open their minds to new ideas, and could students and teachers develop a more compassionate understanding of the behavior and values of others?

-When the President Stan Katz of the American Council of Learned Societies (ACLS) agreed to partner with us in offering fellowships for courses that integrated contemplative practice into their teaching methods or content, we were simultaneously elated and concerned: would anyone in the academy with sufficient knowledge and objectivity take the risk to bring meditation, yoga, or lectio divina into their courses?
-Three months after the competition was announced, we had received 100 applications, each accompanied by permission to teach the course and two letters of support from colleagues.
+When the President Stan Katz of the American Council of Learned Societies (ACLS) agreed to partner in offering fellowships for courses that integrated contemplative practice into their teaching methods or content, CMind's leadership was simultaneously elated and concerned: would anyone in the academy with sufficient knowledge and objectivity take the risk to bring meditation, yoga, or lectio divina into their courses?
+Three months after the competition was announced, 100 applications were received, each accompanied by permission to teach the course and two letters of support from colleagues.
 The proposals were more interesting, creative, and rigorous than we had even hoped.
-Despite the constraints on higher education which often inhibit change, there are now more than 150 fellows in 100 colleges and universities throughout the country, including private liberal arts colleges, historically Black colleges and universities, Ivy League universities, and state universities, teaching courses that have many times become part of the standard rotation and have reached thousands of students over the years.
+Despite the constraints on higher education which often inhibit change, by 2009 there were more than 150 fellows in 100 colleges and universities throughout the country, including private liberal arts colleges, historically Black colleges and universities, Ivy League universities, and state universities, teaching courses that have, many times, become part of the standard rotation and have reached thousands of students over the years.